Descend Into These Maine Ice Caves To Beat The Summer Heat

 Wolfe In The Wild Pro Tips:

 - The Ice Caves are a beautiful and eerie sight.
-Hikers should plan accordingly if you plan to go into the caves.
+Hikers should plan accordingly if they plan to go into the caves.
 I packed quality creepers (spikes) to attach to my boots.
 I visited the caves in early June.
 Lots of ice was still within the cave at the time, as you can see in the photos above.
-Without proper traction, I don't believe I would have been able to descend into the deeper section of cave.
-Foot holds punched into the ice gave way as the ice has been heavily trafficked and is ever so slowly melting.
+Without proper traction, I don't believe I would have been able to descend into the deeper section of the cave.
+Footholds punched into the ice gave way as the ice has been heavily trafficked and is ever so slowly melting.
 Safety rope that was installed at the time of my visit was new and sturdy.
 A headlamp is a must within the dark cave.
 A flashlight is okay, but having your hands free to maneuver around the slick cave is best for safety.

 - Later in the summer, with more ice melt, you're able to dive deeper into the numerous caves.
 It's not for the claustrophobic.

 - The scenic overlook is worth the additional hike.
 I recommend hiking up to the clifftop view before hiking to the caves.
-It's easier to hike up to the view, then down to the caves, rather than hiking down to the caves, then up the steep caves trail and further up the steep over look trail to the view.
+It's easier to hike up to the view, then down to the caves, rather than hiking down to the caves, then up the steep caves trail and further up the steep overlook trail to the view.

 - The scenic overlook is beautiful.
 From the clifftop, it's wilderness as far as the eye can see.
 Beware, as I mentioned, it's a clifftop.
 Be very careful.
-If you were to slip, it's an unforgiving 100-foot (conservative estimate) vertical fall to the bottom.

 - The Debsconeag Lakes Wilderness Area is open to hunting and fishing.
 If you visit during a hunting season, wear blaze orange apparel like a jacket, vest or hat.

 - Lastly have a hiking plan, and share it with family and or friends.
 Include where you're going, the trail you're hiking, when you're heading in, and when you plan to return.
-Cell service is not available on the trail, or even the trailhead parking area.
+Cell service is not available on the trail or even in the trailhead parking area.
 You are a long way from cell service on this hike.